smahmad/Configs/README.md

 ## **Deployment steps**

-   - ***s3 bucket:***   s3 bucket in master account where this package will be deployed  - e.g. lambda-bucket.
+   - ***s3 bucket:***   s3 bucket in master account where this package will be deployed  - e.g. inspector-lambda-code.

    - ***Bucket policy:***   This template will create bucket policy for the created bucket to grant access for multiaccount to Lambda code and deploy it through Stack set.